surya-sanity/surya-portfolio/README.md

-# Simple portfolio using React.
+# Portfolio site using React.